LLNL/maestrowf/docs/Maestro/tutorials.md

           walltime: "00:10:00"
 ```

 The only major difference so far is in using the `$(LAUNCHER)` token instead of the explicit `srun` in the script definition in the Maestro spec.
 The batch/scheduler system information is converted to keys in the step (`nodes`, `procs`, `walltime`) and the batch block.
 This leaves the step implementation decoupled from scheduler specifics, making it more portable (change the `batch: type:` key to another system) and more focused on the intent of the process (running lulesh) than the details of how it's running (srun ...).
-Visually, the workflow topology for such a study is a simple two node graph as shown below:
+Visually, the workflow topology for such a study is a simple two node graph as shown below, which Maestro constructs upon invoking `maestro run`:

 ``` mermaid
 flowchart TD;